PAPERZILLA

 10,000+ new papers* appear every day

-Paperzilla turns scattered paper sources and forwarded alerts into a relevance-ranked research feed, delivered to your inbox, app, RSS/Atom reader, CLI, MCP server, or AI agent.
+Paperzilla turns scattered paper sources and forwarded paper alerts into a relevant, always up-to-date research feed, delivered to your inbox, app, RSS reader, CLI, MCP client, or AI agent.

 Guided setup; takes less than 2 minutes